SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [^2]: These people haven't even received their brownies sometimes lmao

 #### Breaks
 Breaks are where emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
-People get starkly divided into happy people and sad people.
+People get starkly divided into the elated and the crestfallen.

 Congratulating your friends who broke is a great display of contingent spirit.
 It's great to be proud because we've all trained together and supported each other on the journey of debate.